Meuons/moment5/README.md

 ## Info

 This is a graphical user interface for the REST web service I have bulit.
-It allows the user to read th data from the database and interact with the create, read, update and delete functions present in the web service.
+It allows the user to read the data from the database and interact with the create, read, update and delete functions present in the web service.

 ## Installation